 18. Electronic Chewbacca Mask

 Remember that YouTube gal who conquered Planet Earth for a few short days when she tried a Chewbacca mask on in her minivan?
 She laughed…and laughed…and laughed so hard, it made her a social media star for awhile.
 So now it’s time for you to get this gift and give it to the next superstar out there.
-Or, at the very least, to a boy on your Christmas list.
+Or, at the very least, to the boy you’re buying for.
 We don’t know if this is made by the same company that made Chewbacca Mom’s mask.
 (We think it is.)
 Regardless, the Chewie or Star Wars fan will love this.
 The mask is made of plastic and when the wearer opens his or her mouth, Chewbacca roars.
 The wider the mouth opens, the louder the roar.
 It’s got adjustable straps and instructions are included, as are the four AA batteries.
-SSQ: nope.
+This is an Amazon’s Choice product.

 19. Ask Me About My T-Rex T-Shirt